PARKINSON’S DISEASE & SSD BENEFITS

 SSA’S LISTING 11.06 FOR PARKINSONIAN SYNDROME

-To receive Social Security disability benefits from the SSA, you have to prove your Parkinsonian Syndrome (Parkinson’s Disease) meets listing 11.06.
-To meet the listing, you should show you meet the following elements with medical evidence:
+To receive Social Security benefits from the SSA, you have to prove your Parkinsonian Syndrome (Parkinson’s Disease) meets listing 11.06.
+Listing 11.00 is for neurological conditions.
+It includes other diseases, such as Post-Polio Syndrome and Epilepsy.
+To meet listing 11.06, you should show you have the following elements by giving the SSA your medical evidence:

-A. Disorganization of motor function in two extremities, resulting in an extreme limitation in the ability to stand up from a seated position, balance while standing or walking, or use the upper extremities.
+A. Disorganization of motor function in two extremities that results in an extreme limitation in the ability to stand up from a seated position, balance while standing or walking, or use the upper extremities.

-B. Marked limitation in physical functioning, and in one of the following:
+B. Marked limitation in physical function and in one of the following: